Why Is Starbucks So Popular?

 But a new generation of Americans grew up with Starbucks as the best alternative to the coffee of their grandparents’ generation.
 Many critics are not big fans of Starbucks over-roasted beans, but the coffee is good enough for most people.

-5. The brand
+5. The Iconic Brand

 Starbucks Team